aeoncloud/100-Days-of-Code-in-Python/Day 5/README.md

 - Debugged common coding errors such as NameError, SyntaxError and IndentationError.

 ## Learning Outcome
+Project 4: "Which character are you?"
+Generator.

-Project 4: Built a "Who am I?" game with your favorite TV/movie characters.
+Successfully built a "Who am I?" game with your favorite TV/movie characters.